CaddyGlow/ccproxy-api/tests/fixtures/README.md

 2. **Organized Structure**: Related fixtures grouped by service/strategy
 3. **Maintainability**: Centralized response data and clear documentation
 4. **Type Safety**: Proper type hints and documentation for each fixture
+5. **Streamlined Architecture**: Part of the modernized test suite with clean boundaries

 ## Common Patterns